wasade/sepp/sepp-package/README.md

 ./sepp-package/run-sepp.sh sepp-package/test.frag test-gg
 ```

+### Setting a temporary directory

+SEPP produces quite a few intermediary files.
+The location of these files can be controlled by setting the environment variable `TMPDIR`.
+Additionally, SEPP creates checkpointing files which can require a high amount of IO -- the location of those can be specified with `TMPSSDDIR`, or if not specified, they will be placed under `TMPDIR`.
+Last, by default these directories will be deleted at termination.
+If the environment variable `SEPP_DO_NOT_DELETE_TMP=1`, they will not be deleted to allow for subsequent interrogation of the files.

 ### Results

 * You will get a `.json` file, a `.xml` file, and a `.tre` file.